rizvanua/ionic2-threejs-back-end/README.md

 # ionic2-threejs-back-end
-The back-end for Ionic2-threejs based on Node js copy the files into a server
+The back-end for Ionic2-threejs is based on Node js.

+Copy the files into a server

 install Nodejs v6.9.4  [https://nodejs.org/](https://nodejs.org/) (if you don't have)